STAY IN THE LOOP

-Tips for First Time and Accidental Landlords
+Tips for Accidental Landlords

-Do You Need a Licence to Become a Landlord
+Do You Need a Licence to Become a Landlord?

 It’s not just HMO landlords who require a licence for their rental property.
 Some local authorities have introduced selective licensing.
 Almost three-quarters of council’s in London have, for instance, while in other areas, such as Scotland landlords have to register with a scheme.
 Selective licensing mainly applies to areas where there are a high number of rentals and where the council want to keep an eye on conditions.

 Why continue paying thousands each year in commission to let your property?
 With 97% of landlords recommending our services, and with over 50,000 tenants joining our rental community in the last year alone PropertyLoop is welcoming a new era of renting.

 The PropertyLoop platform establishes the trust, transparency and personal service that has been lost from the renting sector.
 We are anything but another faceless corporation looking to profit from your investment, but a community founded on expertise and ambition.